flipkart-incubator/ultra-docs/docs/tutorial.md

 ###Step 5 - Payment
 Follow steps in [payment flow](backend.md#payment-flow) to create a payment token and to `startPayment` and once payment is successful, redirect the user to your own order confirmation page.

+The money will reach the MIDs which have to be configured.
+Contact Flipkart so that your MID onboarding is done before the integration starts.
+This process takes a significant amount of time.

 The following screen is shown when you call `startPayment` :

 ![Payment](img/payments.jpg)

 Also integrate with [refund API](backend.md#refund) as per your business requirements.

-###Step 6 - Post payment flow
+###Step 6 - OMS integration
 Now that the user has paid you, he will want to check for the status of your order using My Orders page in the Flipkart app.
-To do this you have to integrate with Flipkart OMS APIs to let us know teh status of an Order.
+To do this you have to integrate with [Flipkart OMS APIs](oms.md) to let us know the status of an Order.
 A successful payment need not always mean a successful order.
 Hence a separate API call is required for this.
 More info [here](oms.md).
 These flows will also help Flipkart's Customer service agent answer customer queries/calls in a more meaningful manner.

-This is a MANDATORY step and not optional.
+>This is a MANDATORY step and not optional.
 Although this step has no UI implications, your app cannot go live unless this data is being sent to our server.

 ###Demo
 Checkout the [demo page](demo.md) to see this flow in action.